PACIFIC NORTHWEST GROWN. Cornflowers (Centaurea cyanus), Whole, Certified Organic

-Common names: A’Nber, Aciano, Bachelor’s Buttons, Blue Cap, Bluebottle, Blue-blow, Cyanus, Gogglebuster, Hurtsickle, Korenbloem, Mawi Pighember Chichegi, Peygamber Cicegi, Sentoria
+Common names: A’Nber, Aciano, Bachelor's Buttons, Blue Cap, Bluebottle, Blue-blow, Cyanus, Gogglebuster, Hurtsickle, Korenbloem, Peygamber Cicegi, Sentoria

-The Cornflower originated in the Near East, where it grew as a weed in grain fields (“corn” is an old word for all kinds of grains, not just maize), and later spread to other temperate areas including Europe, North America, and parts of Australia.
-Its beautiful blue color, related to the pigment protocyanin, has made it popular as an ornamental flower, sometimes added to salads, and useful in dyes, and as a colorant for teas and potpourris.
+The Blue Cornflower is an annual plant growing around 16-36 inches high.
+Cornflowers originated in the Near East, where they grew as a weed in grain fields (“corn” is an old word for all kinds of grains, not just maize), and later spread to other temperate areas including Europe, North America, and parts of Australia.

 Cornflower's beautiful blue hue, due to the pigment protocyanin, has made it popular as an ornamental flower, an edible blossom sometimes added to salads, and a source of colorants for dyes, teas, and potpourris.